Eastern Norway: Geography

 As of 2015, the region had 2,593,085 inhabitants, 50.4% of Norway's population.

-The region is bounded by mountains in the north and west, the Swedish border to the east and by Viken and Skagerrak to the south.
+The region is bounded by mountains in the north and west, the Swedish border to the east, and by Østfold and Skagerrak to the south.
 The border towards Sørlandet is less obvious.

 The mountains reach a height of 2469 metres in the Jotunheimen mountain range, the highest point in the Nordic countries (excluding Greenland).
 Other prominent mountain ranges include part of the Dovrefjell in the far north of the region, the Rondane north east of Lillehammer and others.
 The high plateau of Hardangervidda extends into Western Norway.

-Valleys cut deep into the mountains, from east to west the main valleys are Østerdal, Gudbrandsdal, Valdres, Hallingdal, Numedal and the many valleys of Telemark. Østerdalen is surrounded by mostly flat areas of conifer forests, but the others are all deeply cut into the mountains.
+Valleys cut deep into the mountains.
+From east to west the main valleys are Østerdal, Gudbrandsdal, Valdres, Hallingdal, Numedal, and the many valleys of Telemark. Østerdalen is surrounded by mostly flat areas of conifer forests, but the others are all deeply cut into the mountains.